-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Bernard was a Fellow in our Fall 2016 cohort who landed a job with Uptake.

 I studied Materials Science and Engineering at Northwestern University for my PhD.
 Graduate school prepared me with an array of technical skills including programming, statistical analysis, and the ability to build, communicate, and defend a scientific argument.
 These are all important in producing data science products and presenting them to those at all levels of a corporate structure.